Open Studio Potter Handbook

 Some tools and supplies are available to open studio potters.
 This includes newspaper, plastic for wrapping, batts/boards, batt pins, brushes, carving tools, wax, textures, rolling pins, stamps, moulds, banding wheels, glaze rugs, bisque wash, scissors, tape, sandpaper, glaze tongs, pens/pencils, pot lifters.

 Work in Progress

 Name and date all work in progress stored on the Open Studio shelves with one of the post-it’s attached on the shelves.
+Work that is not labeled and dated may be discorded during a routine shelf clean up.
 The shelves are not for storing clay or tools, only work in progress.
 Clay and tools left on these shelves will be removed and absorbed into the studio resources.
 If you need a locker, please ask.

-Boards with red trims are not to be used to store your work.
+Ware boards that have been painted in red on the edges are not to be used to store your work.
 These boards are used for classes and need to remain available.
-You can use them to work on but not to store work on.
+You can use them to work on but not to store work.
 If any such boards are seen being used for storage, your work will be removed and put on a different board.
 We will not be responsible if your work is damaged in this process.